-This opinion addresses mental impairments that impede a lawyer's fitness to competently and diligently engage in the practice of law in accordance with the rules and State Bar Act.2 Mental impairment can be temporary or permanent and can vary in severity.
-It can result from a disease or illness that impacts mental faculties, such as mental illness, depression, anxiety or dementia; stress; lack of sleep; alcoholism;3 problematic substance use; or traumatic life events.4 A mental impairment, standing alone, does not raise ethical issues.
-"It is not the impairment that concerns the regulation and disciplinary system but only the effect, if any, on the lawyer's fitness and ability to practice law."5 The Committee recognizes that there could be some tension between a lawyer's ethical obligations under the rules and the State Bar Act, and substantive law regarding employment, disability and privacy, among other legal rights.
-This
+This opinion only addresses mental impairment that appears to impede a lawyer's fitness to competently and diligently engage in the practice of law in accordance with the rules and State Bar Act.
+Mental impairment can be temporary or permanent and can vary in severity.
+It can result from a disease or illness that impacts mental faculties, such as mental illness, depression, anxiety or dementia; stress; lack of sleep; alcoholism; problematic substance use; or traumatic life events.
+A mental impairment, standing alone, does not raise ethical issues.
+"It is not the impairment that concerns the regulation and disciplinary system but only the effect, if any, on the lawyer's fitness and ability to practice law."
+The Committee recognizes that there could be some tension between a lawyer's ethical obligations under the rules and the State Bar Act, and

-Lawyers are not immune from normal and short-term variations in efficiency, moods, energy, confidence, and decision-making that are common in everyday life.
+Lawyers are not immune from normal and short-term variations in efficiency, moods, energy, confidence, and decisionmaking that are common in everyday life.
 General low points within such normal fluctuations likely do not constitute a form of impairment within the meaning of this opinion, so long as a client's interests are not threatened.
-See ABA Commission on Lawyer Assistance Programs and the Hazelden Betty Ford Foundation Study (2016); National Task Force on Lawyer Well-Being, The Path to Lawyer Well-Being: Practice Recommendations for Positive Change (August 2017).
+See 2016 ABA Commission on Lawyer Assistance Programs and the Hazelden Betty Ford Foundation; August 2017 National Task Force on Lawyer Well-Being, "The Path to Lawyer Well-Being: Practice Recommendations for Positive Change."

-3 ABA Commission on Lawyer Assistance Programs and the Hazelden Betty Ford Foundation, The Prevalence of Substance Use and Other Mental Health Concerns Among American Attorneys (2016) ("Attorneys experience problematic drinking that is hazardous, harmful, or otherwise generally consistent with alcohol use disorders at a rate much higher than other populations.").
+Krill, Patrick R. JD, LLM; Johnson, Ryan MA; Albert, Linda MSSW, 2016 ABA Commission on Lawyer Assistance Programs and the Hazelden Betty Ford Foundation, "The Prevalence of Substance Use and Other Mental Health Concerns Among American Attorneys" ("Attorneys experience problematic drinking that is hazardous, harmful, or otherwise generally consistent with alcohol use disorders at a rate much higher than other populations.").

 See American Bar Association ("ABA") Formal Opinion No. 03-429 (June 11, 2003), fn.
 2, for discussion of mental impairments that affect lawyers; ABA Formal Opn.
 No. 03-431 (August 8, 2003) at 1; D.C.
 Bar Ethics Opn.
-No. 377 (2019) at 1; see also Virginia State Bar Legal Ethics Opn.
+No. 377 at 1; see also Virginia State Bar Legal Ethics Opn.
 1886 (December 15, 2016) at p.
 2 and authorities cited at fns.
-4-6; ABA/Bloomberg, Lawyers' Manual of Professional Conduct (2020) 101:3301 Practice Guides, Misconduct and Discipline, Disciplinary Process, Impairment at p.
-1.
+4-6; Lawyers' Manual of Professional Conduct ("Law.
+Man.
+Prof. Conduct"): Practice Guides: Misconduct and Discipline, Disciplinary Process, Impairment 101:3301 at p.
+1 (2020).